The giant Halloween ephemera factory in Framingham, Mass., for many years churned out crepe paper and cut-outs that collectors go crazy for today.

 The company got its start in 1844 making paper jewelry boxes.
 Later it made merchandise tags.
-But for the Halloween ephemera collector, Dennison is the company that produced vintage Halloween party items from 1909 to the 1940s.
+But the serious Halloween ephemera collector knows Dennison for producing oh-so-desirable Halloween party items from 1909 to the 1940s.

 Dennison also made Bogie Books, retro-Halloween versions of Martha Stewart’s Living magazine.
 The Bogie Books showed the reader how to throw a successful Halloween party for adults.
-They included menus, ideas for games and many, many suggestions for decorations and costumes supplied by the Dennison Manufacturing Co.
+They included menus, ideas for games and many, many suggestions for decorations and costumes.
+All, of course, supplied by the Dennison Manufacturing Co.

-Today, the collectors use the Bogie Books as bibles of Halloween ephemera.
+Today, collectors use the Bogie Books as bibles of Halloween ephemera.

 Dennison Discovers Halloween